gmr/queries/README.rst

 The only major difference API difference between ``queries.TornadoSession`` and ``queries.Session`` is the ``TornadoSession.query`` and ``TornadoSession.callproc`` methods return the entire result set instead of acting as an iterator over the results.
-The following is an example of using Queries in a Tornado_ web application.
+The following example uses ``TornadoSession.query`` in an asynchronous Tornado_ web application to send a JSON payload with the query result set.

 .. code:: python